GoogleCloudPlatform/professional-services/examples/dataflow-cloud-run/dataflowApp/Readme.md

-Dataflow reads the CSV files for Bikeshare data (https://www.bikeshare.com/data/) and write to bigquery.
+Dataflow (in batch mode) reads the CSV files for Bikeshare data (https://www.bikeshare.com/data/) and write to bigquery.

 `export PROJECT_ID=[PROJECT_ID]`